Privacy and Data Governance

 The GDPR defines personal data as any data related to an identified or identifiable natural person (data subject).
 When a service supplied by Omnigo Software acts as a Data Processor on a customer’s behalf, our customers - as Data Controllers - are responsible for ensuring that their use of our products is in compliance with the GPDR.

-To achieve compliance, Omnigo Software:
+For purposes of GDPR compliance, Omnigo Software:

 The Criminal Justice Information Services Division (CJIS) is a division of the United States Federal Bureau of Investigation (FBI).
 CJIS databases contain all necessary information for detaining criminals, performing background checks, and tracking criminal activity.